Michigan football recovered from huge mistakes in Rose Bowl, showed championship resolve

 The first down stood, but it cost U-M nearly 20 yards in field position.

 Wilson didn't just make one, he made two.
-On first-and-10 from the 34, he ran a drag route and hung in the air for an extra beat to somehow haul in a ball that appeared to be sailing over his head, before he came down, maintained his balance and turned up field for a 29-yard pass play.
+On first-and-10 from the 34, he ran a drag route and hung in the air for an extra beat to somehow haul in a ball that appeared to be sailing over his head.
+Once his feet hit the ground, he maintained his balance and turned upfield for a 29-yard pass play.

-Wilson couldn't describe it in any way other than "God kept me up there," before he caught a 4-yard touchdown two plays later and the ensuing extra point knotted the score.
+Wilson couldn't describe it in any way other than "God kept me up there."
+Two plays later, he caught a 4-yard touchdown, and the ensuing extra point knotted the score.

-However Michigan wasn't out of the woods yet.
-The defense forced an Alabama punt, when special teams coach Jay Harbaugh opted to send senior Jake Thaw deep to return, presumably with some very specific instructions: Heels on the 10-yard line and if you have to back up, don't catch it.
+Michigan wasn't out of the woods yet.
+The defense forced an Alabama punt, which special teams coach Jay Harbaugh opted to send senior Jake Thaw deep to return, presumably with some very specific instructions: Heels on the 10-yard line and if you have to back up, don't catch it.

-Instead, Thaw tried to waive for a fair catch, but muffed it and the ball bounded back towards the U-M end zone, only for Thaw at the last moment to grab the loose ball and dive back into the field of play and avoid aa game-ending safety by less than 12 inches.
+Instead, Thaw tried to wave for a fair catch, but muffed it and the ball bounded back towards the U-M end zone.
+At the last moment, Thaw grabbed the loose ball and dove back into the field of play, avoiding a safety by less than 12 inches.

 'JOB'S NOT DONE': Michigan's top leaders put pros aside for one reason - a national title